tony-o/perl6-data-dump/README.md

 ## for perl6

-that's right folks, here's a quicky for your data dump needs.  if you have Term::ANSIColor installed then the output will be so colorful your eyes might bleed.
+that's right folks, here's a quicky for your data dump needs.  if you have Terminal::ANSIColor installed then the output will be so colorful your eyes might bleed.

 feel free to submit bugs or make suggestions, if you submit a bug please provide a concise example that replicates the problem and i'll add some tests and make this thing better.